pedro-dm-gomes/pedro-dm-gomes.github.io/_pages/home.md

 <br/>

 <p>
 I'm a final-year PhD student at UCL.
-I believe everything from social networks to 3D multimedia can be seen as a graph.
-My research is to devleopd tools to extract useful information from data representations.
+Almost all data structures in the real world, from social networks to 3D multimedia, can be seen as graphs.
+My research is focused on the development of tools to extract useful information from data representations.
 </p>

 ###  About me
-I earned my BSc in Electrical Engineering, and MSc in Computer Science at the University of Coimbra (Portugal) and Politecnico di Torino (Italy).
+I was born in Portugal.
+I earned my BSc in Electrical Engineering and MSc in Computer Science at the University of Coimbra (Portugal) and Politecnico di Torino (Italy).

 In February 2020, I joined the LASP group at UCL as a PhD student.
 During my PhD, I worked on developing graph-based machine learning approaches to model irregular data, such as point clouds or radar data.